 Public prosecutor Jana Berzelius is the main character in a series of novels by Emelie Schepp.
 Jana is on the one hand, a brilliant and successful prosecutor who does everything to enforce laws and regulations in society; but on the other hand, she is a ruthless MMA-trained woman who does not resort to breaking laws and rules to conceal her own dark and violent past.

 Molly Blom > Sam Berger

-Mikael Blomkvist is one of the two main characters in the Millennium series by Stieg Larsson, the other being Lisbeth Salander.
-Mikael Blomkvist an investigative journalist , divorced with a daughter.
+Mikael Blomkvist is one of the two main characters in the Millennium trilogy by Stieg Larsson (later continued by David Lagercrantz), the other being Lisbeth Salander.
+Mikael Blomkvist is an investigative journalist, divorced with a daughter.
 He is co-owner of the monthly magazine Millennium based in Stockholm and has a love affair with Erika Berger, the other co-owner and director of the magazine.

 When the first novel begins Mikael Blomkvist has just lost a libel case involving damaging allegations about a well-known billionaire industrialist and has been sentenced to three months in prison – and of course to professional disgrace.
 Mikael Blomkvist is frequently referred to by his colleagues in the news media as “Kalle Blomkvist”, a reference to a boy detective who appears in several of Astrid Lindgren’s novels, Lisbeth Salander sarcastically refers to him by this nickname throughout the series.

 An old sailor and sea captain, who has spent his whole life on the island of Öland and knows everything past and present.
 He is an important character in Johan Theorin´s four books in the Öland Quartet.